 Throughout Europe, policymakers face the challenges of the on-going industrial revolution, which is driven by digital data, computation and automation and that affects everyone.
 In parallel, there is an increasing need for policies to be designed and monitored based on solid statistical evidence.
 In this context, The European Statistical System is focusing on delivering European statistics in line with users' requirements while building capacities to react faster to new user demands and new environments through embracing the potential of new data sources and digital technologies.

 The joint Eurostat and European Political Strategy Centre (EPSC) “Power from Statistics; Data, Information and Knowledge” (PfS) initiative aims to bring together eminent representatives of different perspectives of society, to consult them on what future information needs will be for informing policy, and how these information needs could be met by the European official statistics community.
-In a first phase, five small, restricted, Round Table events have been held in different European cities, on the following topics: Migration, Globalisation, New economic & business models, Sustainability and Statistics, science & society.
+In a first phase, five small, restricted, Round Table events were held in different European cities, on the following topics: Migration, Globalisation, Sustainability, New economic & business models and Statistics, science & society.

 They aim at guiding the provision of “official statistics of tomorrow” that will be capable of delivering evidence to the policymakers of the future.